GreatApe42069/dunes-cli/README.md

 - Organize related Dunes under a single parent (e.g., linking single or multiple Dunes to an image).
 - Build structured collections with parent-child relationships.

+**Note**: This feature is optional.
+Dunes can be etched without a parent if no `parentId` is provided.

 ## FAQ